altehex/sbk/README.md

 Use the `send` target to copy the repo to your connected Go1.

 ## Doxygen documentation viewing
+You can either use the github pages instance or set it up locally:
 ```bash
 $ doxygen doxygen.conf
 $ <browser_of_choice> html/index.html